PhantomXL/JavaScipt-HTML-CSS-Exercise/README.md

 How to use:

-1) Visit the Releases Page and read the content of the files you want.
+1) Visit the Releases Page and download the content of the files you want.
 2) Open the files with whatever you code with and you're ready to go.